 Assistant Professor of Christian Spirituality

-My doctoral work consisted primarily of a rhetorical study of the sermons of Jesuit preacher and Catholic saint Claude La Colombière (1641–82).
-That thesis, which I defended at the University of Paris-IV (Paris-Sorbonne) in June 2008, provided the basis for a theological study, which I presented at the Jesuit faculties of Paris (Centre Sèvres) in December 2008 for the ecclesiastical doctorate.
-My edited translation entitled Claude La Colombière: Sermons appeared in February 2014 with the Northern Illinois University Press.
+My doctoral work consisted primarily of a rhetorical study of the sermons of Jesuit preacher Claude La Colombière (1641–82).
+That thesis, which I defended in June 2008 at the University of Paris-IV (Paris-Sorbonne), provided the basis for a theological study that I structured using the method of Bernard Lonergan.
+I presented this latter thesis at the Jesuit faculties of Paris (Centre Sèvres) in December 2008 for the ecclesiastical doctorate (STD).
+The faculty of theology granted me that degree after I submitted to them a thesis excerpt that had been published as "Une manière de prêcher," Archivum 157, no. 1 (2010): 127–72.
+My translated edition of selected sermons of Fr.
+La Colombière has since appeared as Sermons, Vol. I: Christian Conduct (DeKalb: Northern Illinois, 2014).